SeekingFor/jfniki/readme.txt

 BUG: am seeing sha1('') hash values for cached CHKs for re-insert code? what's up [looks ugly. not critical. punt for now.]
 BUG: wikitext should use unix line terminators not DOS (+1 byte per line) [punt for now]
 ---
+CHORE: Fix release script to use the new hg infocalypse links on the dfc blog.
 ** CHORE: Fix all the places I should be using context.fillInTemplate
 CHORE: Fix commented out assertion in release script.
 CHORE: Fix release script to automagically truncate the latest_version file at a sentinel line.